Tennu/tennu/readme.md

 * realname        - "Real name" to send with the USER command.
 * password        - Password used to connect to the network.
 Most networks don't have one.
 * proxy           - WEBIRC details if your connection is acting as a (probably web-based) proxy.
 * capabilities    - IRCv3 capabilities required or wanted.
-Tennu requires
+Tennu requires `multi-prefix` and `userhost-in-names`.
 * connectOptions  - Options passed to the wrapped socket's connect method.
 Options port and host are ignored.

 Other plugins may add additional properties.
 See their respective docume